Doug Casey

 Douglas Robert Casey (born May 5, 1946 in Chicago, Illinois) is an American writer, speculator, and the founder and chairman of Casey Research.
-He describes himself as an anarcho-capitalist influenced by the works of novelist Ayn Rand.
+He describes himself as an anarcho-capitalist influenced by the works of writer and philosopher Ayn Rand.

 Early life and education

 Casey graduated from Georgetown University in 1968.
 He was raised Roman Catholic, but later became an atheist.

 He is the son of Eugene B. Casey, a multimillionaire real estate developer.

 Career

 Casey's 1979 book Crisis Investing was number one on The New York Times Non-Fiction Best Seller list in 1980 for 29 consecutive weeks.
 It was the best-selling financial book of 1980 with 438,640 copies sold.

 Casey has a wine and residential sporting estate project called Estancia de Cafayate in Salta Province, Argentina.

-Casey has recommended investments in gold.
+Casey has recommended investing in gold.

 Casey Research

 Casey Research publishes a financial newsletter from an Austrian School anarcho-capitalist perspective which advises on the purchase of microcap stocks, precious metals, and other investments.